teogramm/oasth/README.md

 --------

 - Get static data about the network.
 Routes, lines, stops and schedules.
-- TODO: Get live data about bus locations and arrival times.
+- Get live data about bus locations and arrival times.

 Usage
 ------------